By John C. Goodman

 The Role of Ideology

 To what degree do ideological preferences influence the output of think tanks?
 Among first-rate research organizations, ideology has no effect on findings of fact.
-If the economists at the NCPA, Urban Institute, Brookings Institution and the American Enterprise Institute calculate the government’s unfunded liabilities under Social Security and Medicare, they are all likely to arrive at similar numbers.
+If the economists at the Goodman Institute, the Urban Institute, the Brookings Institution and the American Enterprise Institute calculate the government’s unfunded liabilities under Social Security and Medicare, they are all likely to arrive at similar numbers.
 Where ideology matters is in deciding what problems to research and what solutions to investigate.

 The Brookings Institution is more likely to investigate unmet needs and ask what government programs could solve the problem.
-The NCPA was more likely to investigate how government policies were causing the problem in the first place and ask how the private sector can be utilized to solve it.
+The Goodman Institute is more likely to investigate how government policies are causing the problem in the first place and ask how the private sector can be utilized to solve it.
 Of course, occasionally we see eye-to-eye on problems and solutions.14

 Conservatism vs. Classical Liberalism

-William F. Buckley once described conservatives as people who “stand athwart history, yelling ‘stop.'”
+William F. Buckley once described conservatives as people who “stand athwart history, yelling ‘stop.’”
 That may be an apt description of many people, but it is not a very good description of what most right-of-center think tanks do.
-For this and other reasons, Nobel Laureates Milton Friedman and Friedrich Hayek avoided the term altogether and called themselves “classical liberals.”
-[See my essay Classical Liberalism] Nineteenth century liberals were not trying to conserve institutions.
+For this and other reasons, Nobel laureates Milton Friedman and Friedrich Hayek avoided the term altogether and called themselves “classical liberals.”
+[See my essay on Classical Liberalism.]
+Nineteenth-century liberals were not trying to conserve institutions.
 They were trying to reform them.

-The NCPA was in the classical liberal tradition.
-We were animated by the same desire to reform institutions that motivated Thomas Jefferson, Abraham Lincoln and other historical figures who worked to empower people and unleash the energy, creativity and innovative ability of individuals pursuing their own interests in competitive markets.
+The NCPA was in the classical liberal tradition, as is the Goodman Institute today.
+We are animated by the same desire to reform institutions that motivated Thomas Jefferson, Abraham Lincoln and other historical figures who worked to empower people and unleash the energy, creativity and innovative ability of individuals pursuing their own interests in competitive markets.

 The Future of Think Tanks

 There is enormous untapped potential in the academic and scholarly world.
 As think tanks grow in terms of budget, skills and expertise, their ability to tap that potential will grow exponentially.
 The successes we have seen so far are not aberrations.
-They are the beginning of an intellectual revolution that will set the stage for the policy debates of the 21st Century.
+They are the beginning of an intellectual revolution that is setting the stage for the policy debates of this century.